-The “red stuff” used by the U.S. Department of Agriculture (USDA) which oversees the U.S. Forest Service is called Phos-Chek.
+The U.S. Department of Agriculture (USDA) which oversees the U.S. Forest Service uses some “red stuff” called Phos-Chek.
 It is reportedly a mixture of fertilizer (ammonium phosphate), water, and colored die so that the drop can be seen easily.

-The USDA advises to keep Phos-Chek away from waterways and water resources and describes the environmental impact on water resources as “minimal”.
-You can purchase Pro-Check at your local big box stores to spray the perimeter of your property to create a barrier against fire.
+The USDA advises keeping Phos-Chek away from waterways and water resources though they describe the environmental impact on water resources as “minimal”.
+You can purchase Pro-Check at your local big box stores to create a barrier against fire around your property.
 But think twice, or perhaps use it only as a measure of the last resource should your property be in the path of a large fire, because:

 The National Institute of Environmental Health Sciences (NIH), states that “there is a growing body of evidence that shows that many of these “(fire retardant ) chemicals are associated with adverse health effects in animals and humans.
 These include: